guzey/guzey.github.io1/_posts/2017-07-29-philosophers-for-sale.md

 "Yes."
 "And are you a man?"
 "Yes."
-"Then is you are a stone."
+"Then you are a stone."
 "I'm getting cold!
 Please turn me back into a man!"
 "Easy.
 Is a stone animate?"
 "No."